 A reverse mortgage is very similar to a traditional mortgage.
 Certainly, they are both loans against a property.
-However, there are some distinctive elements that set them aparts.
+However, there are some distinctive elements that set them apart.
 Hence, this article tries to pinpoint key differences and similarities between a traditional mortgage and a reverse mortgage.

 In addition, just like a normal mortgage, when you take out a reverse mortgage loan, the title to your home remains in your name.

 Contrary to a traditional mortgage, borrowers don’t make monthly mortgage payments.
 Indeed, in the case of a reverse mortgage, the loan is repaid when the borrower no longer lives in the home.

 One of the major differences between both mortgage structures is the payment system.
 Actually, in a traditional mortgage arrangement, the amount the homeowner owes goes down over time.
 But a reverse mortgage loan is the opposite.
 Instead, the amount the homeowner owes to the lender goes up, not down–over time.
 This is because interest and fees are added to the loan balance each month.